Proxieds/homeworkAssignment/README.md

 ## Any Requirement disagreements or things I would do differently
 - Was not sure if we had to make a .rb file for the petShop portion of the assignment or stick with the current translated files.
 - Have cat and dog objects inherit from an Animal parent class, and store type of animal within an Animal table instead of a Cat/Dog table.
+- I did not implement the cat/dog object like above as it would have changed the provided code too much.
 - More clarification on the logStats() method.
 - Otherwise I thought the requirements were good and to the point.